harcokuppens/clean-classic-helloworld/README.md

-# HelloWorld Clean console application build using `clm`
+# HelloWorld Clean console application build using  the 'classic' Clean distribution

-This is a Clean example project that uses a 'classic' clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and compiles projects with the `clm` tool, managed through the build.bash script.
+This is a Clean example project that uses a 'classic' Clean distribution from the Clean programming language website https://clean.cs.ru.nl/ and compiles projects with the `clm` tool, managed through the build.bash script.
 The project includes a simple “Hello, World!” console application, but it can also serve as a template for building other projects.

 This project can be used using a devcontainer which automatically setups a development environment with a 'classic' clean installation from https://clean.cs.ru.nl/ for you in a docker container from which you can directly start developing.
 For installation instructions see the